emqx/emqx-dashboard5/public/static/config.md

 - cluster: <code>[cluster](#cluster)</code>

-  EMQ X nodes can form a cluster to scale up the total capacity.<br>Here holds the configs to instruct how individual nodes can discover each other.
+  EMQX nodes can form a cluster to scale up the total capacity.<br>Here holds the configs to instruct how individual nodes can discover each other.

 - log: <code>[log](#log)</code>